 Memorial Service Bar Summary

 There are many facets and elements to serving drink - whatever drink it might be at a Memorial Service.
-The key is to identify 'Why' you would like to serve drink?
+The key is to identify 'Why' you would like to serve drink and then 'what'?

 - Is it an essential element to your service?